3d-partons/partons/doc/markdown/partons_usage_gpd_1.md

 # Description {#usage_gpd_1_description}

-This task is used to evaluate a given GPD model with defined kinematics.
-You can define any number of kinematic points, just replicate as many `<kinematics type="GPDKinematic"></kinematics>` blocks as you want.
+This task is used to evaluate a given GPD model with signle kinematics.

 # Example {#usage_gpd_1_example}